Jihad-Shaheen-Sehweil/Netflix-clone-Frontend/README.md

 # Getting Started with Create React App

-You need an API_KEY from https://www.themoviedb.org/
+You will need an API_KEY from https://www.themoviedb.org/ to make this work

 ### `npm start`